Temple of Athena Nike: Parapet of Nike

 On the parapet, there would have stood a famous marble statue of a wingless Nike.
 The positioning of this statue has Nike leaning towards her right foot with her right arm stretching towards her sandal and her clothes slipping off her shoulder.
 For a while, there has been much debate over what the imagery of this statue is supposed to represent.
 There are many other uses of Greek sandal-related art found on cups, vases, and even on the friezes of the Parthenon.
 However, these versions all depict the subjects bending down with both arms stretched out to adjust or tie their sandals.
 The difference in imagery between one hand and two is what has caused discrepancy behind the meaning of the statue of a wingless Nike.
 It is most likely that Nike is instead removing or loosening her sandal as opposed to adjusting or putting it on.
 This use of imagery is thought to be used to demonstrate the action of removing footwear to those entering the temple to pay tribute to Athena, as this was a traditional action of worshiping in this space.
+The statue was discovered in 1835 near the temple.
+It is thought to have stood on the south side of the temple.
+It is currently held by the Acropolis Museum (inventory number Ακρ.
+973).

-The famous parapet of Nike removing her sandal is an example of Wet drapery.
+The famous parapet of Nike removing her sandal is an example of wet drapery.
 Wet drapery involves showing the form of the body but also concealing the body with the drapery of the clothing.
 Some friezes are from the Persian and Peloponnesian wars.
 The friezes contained a cavalry scene from the battle of Marathon and a Greek victory over the Persians at the battle of Plataea.
 The battles represent Greek and Athenian dominance through military power and historical events.

 A statue of Nike stood in the cella, or otherwise referred to as a naos.
 Nike was originally the "winged victory" goddess (see the winged Nike of Samothrace).
 The Athena Nike statue's absence of wings led Athenians in later centuries to call it Apteros Nike or wingless victory, and the story arose that the statue was deprived of wings so that it could never leave the city.